 Making Rocking Chairs

 I have been making rocking chairs since 1993.
 I am not a person that keeps track of time very well.
 It is not dementia, I was born that way, I have heard from many sources that "Time is an illusion" and it is easy for me to believe.
 I have dedicated my life, since I started making rocking chairs, to the perfection of their beauty and comfort.
 I will not quibble if you believe another's rocker is more beautiful than mine, I might agree with you - BUT - NOBODY makes a more comfortable rocking chair.
 I have, over the years, perfected flexible back braces, the curved vertical grain headrest and achieving the perfect rocker radius.
 Within a year of making rockers full time I realized flexible back braces were the ticket!
-All of my students use my flexible back brace system and others who have learned from me now claim to have invented them (remember time is an illusion).
+All of my students use my flexible back brace system and others who have learned from me now claim to have invented them.

 If you have questions feel free to drop me a note.